KwiecienKamil/Letter-recognition-app/Readme.md

 ## 🧠 How It Works

 - The drawing panel captures user input on an 8x8 grid.
-- Each grid cell is turned into a grayscale feature (black pixel ratio).
+- Each grid cell is turned into a grayscale feature.
 - A 3-layer neural network is used:
   - Input layer: 64 neurons (8x8 grid)
   - Hidden layer: 16 neurons